6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 • Cost per conversion

-• More subtle measurements (such as the like/dislike ratio of a particular post) may give you a hint as to whether you meet the expectations of your target market.
+• More subtle metrics (such as the like-to-dislike ratio for a particular post) may indicate whether you meet your target market’s expectations.

 Audio content KPIs